-If you have questions about the EPSDT benefit, please call 800-723-8641.
+If you have questions about the Early and Periodic Screening, Diagnostic, and Treatment services, please call 800-723-8641 or visit the DHCS Early and Periodic Screening, Diagnostic, and Treatment webpage.

-The following are also available from the MHP for children, adolescents, and young people under the age of 21: Therapeutic Behavioral Services (TBS), Intensive Care Coordination (ICC), Intensive Home Based Services (IHBS), and Therapeutic Foster Care (TFC) Services.
+The following services are also available from the mental health plan for children, adolescents, and young people under the age of 21: Therapeutic Behavioral Services, Intensive Care Coordination, Intensive Home Based Services, and Therapeutic Foster Care Services.